henrydatei/party-tool-spotify/README.md

 # Spotify Party Tool
-A tool that can generate playlists for partys
+A tool that can generate playlists for partys based on the music taste of the party guests.

 I've always wanted to have a tool that can generate playlists for partys.
 On a party you have several people with different taste of music.
 To find music that anymore more or less likes is a pretty hard job and ususally results in a massive queue of songs because someone added 100s of his favourite songs to it.
 This is my attempt to create such a helping tool to solve this issue.
 Once set up you can create a party, users can join it and through the login process with Spotify this tool can access the liked songs of every party guest.
 It analyses them by calling Spotify's own [Audio Features API](https://developer.spotify.com/documentation/web-api/reference/get-audio-features).
 After that you can create a playlist from that list of songs using the [Recommendation API](https://developer.spotify.com/documentation/web-api/reference/get-recommendations) from Spotify.
 To find some songs suitable for partys we can use the audio features extraced earlier.
 This tool supports a blacklist for unwanted songs too.
 You can blacklist certains songs or artists and you can even extract these from a playlist on Spotify.
 I've already added a preset for the genre "Deutschrap" because I hate it and I never want to listen to that on a party.
 After creating the playlist you can export it to your Spotify and play it.
 Have fun!